-11.2.2 gluon-respondd
+12.2.2 gluon-respondd

 gluon-respondd allows querying neighbouring nodes for their information.
-It is a daemon listening on the multicast address ff02::2:1001 on UDP port 1001 on both the bare mesh interfaces and br-client.
+It is a daemon listening on the multicast address ff02:2:1001 on UDP port 1001 on the mesh interface and on the multicast address ff05:2:1001 on the br-client interface.
 Unicast requests are supported as well.